Ciremun/twitchbot/README.md

 #### images, text-to-speech, songrequests

-flask app running on `localhost:5000`
+server running on `localhost:5000`
+text-to-speech is not working inside OBS, use `localhost:5000/tts`
-`Chromium`: allow page Sound or click anywhere for tts and songrequests
+`Chromium`: allow page Sound or click anywhere for tts
 `window.speechSynthesis.getVoices()` returns all the available voice URI

 ### config.json